 “My primary studio practice is drawing.
 I have always been intrigued by its immediacy, the often very direct process of a mind and hand giving form to a perceived object/figure, an idea, a passing thought or emotion.
 I work with watercolour, pen and ink on mixed media collages that often include Japanese papers (washi), hand made paper as well as found bits of text and older drawings torn and recycled.
 I’m interested in the ephemeral, decay; change through time and the imagery I use can often be read as metaphorical,” (Susan Wood, www.susanwood.ca).

-Susan Wood is a Halifax-based artist, who has been teaching at NSCAD University since 1990.
+Susan Wood is a Halifax-based artist, who taught at NSCAD University for over 20 years.
 She holds a BFA from Mount Allison University, Sackville, New Brunswick, and an MFA from the University of Calgary, Alberta.
 Her work is in many public and private collections, including: Bank of Montreal, Toronto, Ontario, Royal Bank of Canada, the Netherlands Bank, Toronto, Ontario, Petro Canada Resources, Husky Oil, Calgary, Alberta, Royal College of Physicians and Surgeons of Canada, Ottawa, Department of External Affairs, Shaw Communications, Calgary, Alberta, Nova Scotia Art Bank, Canada Council Art Bank, the Art Gallery of Nova Scotia, and the Government of Newfoundland and Labrador.